 Q. What is Confirm'18?

 A. It is a series of weekend retreats for young confirmands of the United Methodist Church and for the adults, counselors and mentors that accompany them on their confirmation journey.
-These weekends are sponsored by the Foundation For Christian Formation and the Pfeiffer University Department of Religion.
-Each event is led by a team of United Methodist resource persons: Rev. Chris Hughes, MDiv, DMin, UM pastor, author and musician, the Rev. Kathleen Kilbourne, MA, UM Deacon, Director of the Masters of Arts in Practical Theology at Pfeiffer University and Coordinator of the Center For Deacon Education, a Wesley Theological Seminary / Pfeiffer partnership, Ed Kilbourne, MDiv, nationally known recording artist, storyteller, worship leader and folk-theologian, and the Rev. Gloria Hughes, MCE, UM Deacon, Christian Educator, musician, sacred artist and Executive Director of the Foundation For Christian Formation.
+These weekends are sponsored by the Foundation For Christian Formation.
+The events are led by this team of United Methodist resource persons: Rev. Chris Hughes, MDiv, DMin, UM pastor, author and musician, the Rev. Kathleen Kilbourne, MA, UM Deacon, Director of the Masters of Arts in Practical Theology at Pfeiffer University and Coordinator of the Center For Deacon Education, a Wesley Theological Seminary/Pfeiffer partnership, Ed Kilbourne, MDiv, recording artist, storyteller, worship leader and folk-theologian, and the Rev. Gloria Hughes, MCE, UM Deacon, Christian Educator, musician, sacred artist and Executive Director of the Foundation For Christian Formation.
 These events have been endorsed by hundreds of pastors and leaders of the UMC, among them Bishop Larry Goodpastor, Bishop Ken Carter (Florida Conference), Bishop Hope Ward (NC Conference), Bishop Mary Virginia Taylor (Holston Conference) and Bishop Jonathan Holston (SC Conference).

 Q. Who and what is the Foundation For Christian Formation?